udenizdemirbilek/react-hooks-forms-lab/README.md

 - Determine where you need to add state for this feature.
 What components need to know about the search text?
+  *Items has to know about search text, keep the state in ShoppingList

 - Once you've determined which component should hold the state for this feature, set up your initial state, and connect that state to the input field.